ILARIA ROSSELLI DEL TURCO

 The plate after wiping with a vigorous circular motion.
 I then wipe lightly from side to side with a cleaner tarlatan and finish wiping by hand.

 I clean the sides of the plate with a piece of cloth on which I spilt a few drops of alcohol then place the plate on the press bed.
-I then wear the clean printing gloves and carefully place the paper over the plate, then a piece of cartridge paper on top as well as an extra piece of felt to add pressure.
-I have two blankets in the press, a light swanskin and a medium felt.
+I then wear the clean printing gloves and carefully place the paper over the plate, then a piece of tissue paper on top as well as an extra piece of felt to add pressure.
+I have two blankets in the press, both light swanskin, pressed felt.
 I set my press tight: it's not a geared one, so I use all of my body to turn the wheel.

 Picture

-The printing sandwich: registration sheet, acetate, plate, Hahnemuehle paper, cartridge paper, felt.
+The printing sandwich: registration sheet, acetate, plate, Hahnemuehle paper, tissue paper, felt.

 And voila.
-The prints go in between cardboards and under a pile of books for a couple of days so that they dry flat.
-After printing I clean my plates sprinkling odourless mineral spirits and brushing with a soft toothbrush ( window open) and again with alcohol.
+The prints go in between cardboards and under a pile of books for a few of days so that they dry flat.
+After printing I clean my plates sprinkling Zest It (citrus solvent) and brushing with a soft toothbrush and again with alcohol ( methilated spirit).

 0 Comments